eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/README.md

 You'll notice that there is a [community solutions](./course-project/community-solutions.md) folder within the Course Project section.
 We encourage you to submit a PR and add your solution!

 ## Prerequisites ✅
 During this course we're going to talk quite a bit about AWS Lambda, DynamoDB and we're going to play with AWS SAM a bit.
-This is not required but I think you will get more out of the course if you take a look at those resources first (don't worry - I will be explaning those concepts during the course as well):
+This is not required but I think you will get more out of the course if you take a look at those resources first (don't worry - I will be explaining those concepts during the course as well):

 [🤔 Tomasz's notes](https://gist.github.com/tlakomy/f1312ec1fd092ece75a0f72403235fc8) and [workshop docs](https://github.com/tlakomy/egghead-aws-cdk-workshop/tree/master/docs)